 No Fresh proof will be required at the time of periodic updation if there is no change in the particulars of OVD and a self-declaration in this behalf to be received from Customer.

-- The company shall continue the system of maintaining proper record of transactions as required under section 12 of the PMLA read with Rule 3 of the PML Rules
+1. The company shall continue the system of maintaining proper record of transactions as required under section 12 of the PMLA read with Rule 3 of the PML Rules.

-- The company shall continue to ensure that its branches (if any) maintain proper record of all cash transactions (deposits and withdrawals) of Rs.10 lakhs and above in the prescribed format The internal monitoring system should have an inbuilt procedure for reporting of such cash transactions and those of suspicious nature whether made in cash or otherwise, to the Principal Officer on fortnightly basis.
+2. The company shall continue to ensure that its branches (if any) maintain proper record of all cash transactions (deposits and withdrawals) of Rs.10 lakhs and above in the format as may be prescribed.
+The internal monitoring system should have an inbuilt procedure for reporting of such cash transactions and those of suspicious nature whether made in cash or otherwise, to the Principal Officer on fortnightly basis.
 However, there is no need to furnish NIL reports.

 In accordance with Section 12 of PMLA, the company will take appropriate steps to evolve a system for proper maintenance and preservation of account information in a manner that allows data to be retrieved easily and quickly whenever required or when requested by the competent authorities.
 Further, the Company must also preserve and maintain all necessary records pertaining to the identification of the customer and his address (e.g. copies of documents like passports, identity cards, driving licenses, PAN, utility bills etc.) obtained while opening the account and during the course of business relationship for at least ten years from the date of cessation of transaction between the Company and the customer, so as to provide, if necessary, evidence for prosecution of persons involved in criminal activity.